realRudraP/HavenClient/README.md

 *   Messages sent by any client or the host will appear in all connected instances after a short polling delay.
 *   The active user list will update periodically.
+*   The application appearance will automatically match your Windows theme settings, including accent colors.

 ## Known Issues / Limitations